Skip to main content

 To support your health and financial wellbeing, we provide valuable benefits that help you and your family stay healthy and pay for care in the event of illness or injury.

-The Health Savings Account (HSA) medical plans put you in charge of your spending through lower employee paycheck costs, higher deductibles and out-of-pocket maximums, and a tax-free Health Savings Account with contributions from Stryker.
+The Health Savings Account (HSA) medical plans put you in charge of your spending through lower employee paycheck costs, higher deductibles and out-of-pocket maximums, and a tax-free HSA with contributions from Stryker.
 This allows you to only pay for the health care that you actually use instead of paying more for coverage that you may not need.

-If you live in Alabama, California or Hawaii, you may be eligible for different medical plan options.
-If you are travelling on business internationally, you may also be eligible for medical benefits through Cigna.
+If you live in California or Hawaii, you may be eligible for different medical plan options.
+If you are traveling on business internationally, you may also be eligible for medical benefits through Cigna.
 For more information, see Additional medical plans under Plan comparison.

 All our medical plans provide: